The Blackout All-Stars

-The Blackout All-Stars was a one-off 1994 Latin supergroup consisting of Ray Barretto, Sheila E., Tito Puente, Tito Nieves, Paquito D'Rivera, Dave Valentin, Grover Washington Jr., and Tony Pabón.
+The Blackout All-Stars was a one-off 1994 Latin music supergroup consisting of Ray Barretto, Sheila E., Tito Puente, Tito Nieves, Paquito D'Rivera, Dave Valentin, and Grover Washington Jr..
+Their only release, the single "I Like It", was recorded and released in 1994, but became a surprise hit in 1996-1997 after new club and radio exposure and inclusion in a commercial for Burger King, eventually reaching #25 on the Billboard Hot 100.